jessepav/libgdx-wiki-old/Bitmap-fonts.md

 BitmapFont was refactored for the LibGdx 1.5.6 release.
 [This blog post](http://www.badlogicgames.com/wordpress/?p=3658) has details about the changes and also a small example showing how to move from pre 1.5.6 code to the new API.

+A tutorial on using BitmapFont is available on [LibGDX.info](https://libgdx.info/basic-label/)

 ## File format specifications for the font file

 References point to bmFont being originally created by Andreas Jönsson over at [AngelCode](http://www.angelcode.com/)